mobiledatabooks/go-workspace/README.md

 }
 ```

-##  5.Add a dependency on the github.com/mobiledatabooks/go-fetch/fetcher module by using:
+### 5. Add a dependency on the github.com/mobiledatabooks/go-fetch/fetcher module by using:
 ```go
 go mod tidy
 ```